 Accounts payable and notes payable are major expense items for any business.
-To distinguish accounts payable vs. notes payable, here is a brief overview.
+To distinguish accounts payable vs. notes payable, here is an overview.

 Comparison: Accounts Payable vs Notes Payable

 Accounts payable involves recording and processing supplier invoices with trade credit terms and paying the suppliers of goods and services, whereas notes payable are written contracts that typically serve the purpose of obtaining financing and paying debts through financial institutions and credit companies.

 |Yes – Short term

 |Yes – Usually long term with the current portion due within 12 months as a short-term liability on balance sheet

 |Principal plus interest